20tab/uwsgi-emperor-mode/README.md

 # Definition

 This is a step-by-step guide to install and configure the uWSGI server in _emperor_ mode and with multiple language support.
-It is mainly intended for macOS environments but, excluding the parts related to bonjour and `launchd`, it can be adapted to other platforms.
+It is mainly intended for macOS and Ubuntu environments but it can be adapted to other platforms.

 # Configuration